 At the end of this review, you can find a link to YouGov in your country if it is available there.

 How to use YouGov?

 If you like to get a visual idea of the site and see how it works, I have made this quick guided video tour and tutorial of YouGov so you can see exactly what it offers and how to use it.

 Can you get support?

-Being able to get support is important on any survey sites even though you will hopefully never need it.
+Being able to get support is important on any survey site even though you will hopefully never need it.

 On YouGov, you should first go through their FAQ section.
 They have one for each country it is available in and this will give you answers for many questions and it is definitely worth going over.

 If you still have questions, you can submit your questions to their support team.
-How quickly you will get an answer and how good the help will be depends a lot on the country.
+How quickly you will get an answer and how good the help will be, depend a lot on the country.
 From what I have tried myself and from what I have heard from others, the support is really great in some countries while it is not that fast or great in others.

 YouGov is safe and legit and is, in my opinion, a great paid survey site.

 But it depends on your country and what you are looking for.
 So let’s finish this review by summing up the pros and cons, so you can get a better overview before deciding if you should join or not: